SARAH ROBINSON

 Carbon Synthesis:

-Synthesising Carbon (2021), during a SymbioticA Centre for Excellence in Biological Arts residency, Franklin and Robinson
+Synthesising Carbon (2021), during a SymbioticA, Centre for Excellence in Biological Arts, residency, Robinson and Franklin

 Franklin and Robinson, (2020) Removing right nostril from Pig Snout and Hematoxylin and Van Gieson's stain to visualise muscle fibres.
 Histology assistance from Mary Lee.
 Images courtesy of the artists.